How do you become a forest fire fighter for Boulder Mountain?

 We value candidates with the following attributes:

-If you are living in the Kamloops area and have your current firefighting certificates for the 2014 season, please contact us.
+If you are living in the Kamloops area and have your current firefighting certificates for the 2014 season, please use our application form.

 Unfortunately, there are more people interested in joining the ranks than positions available.
 To stand out, stress in your resume the attributes we value and give examples.